sguzunov/docs/docs/glue42-concepts/06_windows/01_window-management/01_overview/window-management-overview.md

 export default CustomTab;
 ```

-Using the custom tab element for tab windows in your Web Group App and defining a custom component for the Before Tab zone:
+Using the custom tab element for tab windows in your Web Group App and defining a custom component for the Before Tabs zone:

 ```javascript
 import React from "react";